 You need to pay extra attention to these, at least until you’re sure that you’re getting enough of them.

-According to Studies, These Are the Hardest Vitamins for Vegans to Get
+The 6 Hardest Nutrients for Vegans to Get

 Many studies have looked at this exact topic.